-The College of Ethnic Studies supports a special grant entitled Community-University Empowerment (CUE) to seed innovative, socially engaged projects involving CoES faculty and their university and community partners.
+The College of Ethnic Studies supports a special grant series entitled Community-University Empowerment (CUE) to seed innovative, socially engaged projects involving CoES faculty and their university and community partners.
 The primary goal is to support faculty scholarship, foment a culture of socially conscious research in the College, and advance faculty capacity in extramural fundraising.

 Only tenured / tenure-track faculty can be Principal Investigators; lecturers are warmly encouraged to participate in the project teams as co-investigators.
 Extramural collaborations are also encouraged: Faculty from other Colleges and Institutions are welcome to participate as co-investigators.

 - Have a clear policy implication and/or impact on a community of color in the US;